Manage My Booking

 Whether you’re interested in exploring its famous sites and landmarks, or want to experience something a bit more adventurous, you can find it all right here.
 It is also the arrival point for pilgrims from all over the world – the closest airport to the Holy Mosque in Mecca.

-There’s so much to do – but we’re going to recommend out top five activities.
+There’s so much to do – we’ve selected the top five activities for you to enjoy:

 Price: SR 50